joshb738/Election_Analysis/README.md

 ## Summary
 The Analysis of the election show that:
-- There were total of 369,711 votes cast in the election.
+- There were total of **369,711** votes cast in the election.

-The following candidates recieved votes:
+The following is a list of candidates that recived votes:
 1. Charles Casper Stockham
 2. Diana DeGette
 3. Raymon Anthony Doane